josephsl/wintenApps/addoninternals.md

 The app modules (and for one in particular, more than an app module) in question are:

 * Calculator (calculator.py): while entering calculations, entered expression will be announced via name change and notification event handlers.
 Because this may interfere with typed character announcement in NVDA, the calculator display will be announced only when actual results appear or when the display is cleared.
-* People (peopleapp.py): NVDA will announce first suggestion when looking for a contact.
-Unlike other search fields, there is no controller for event.
-However, the suggestion raises item selected event.
 * Cortana (searchui.py)/new Start menu and Windows Search experience (searchapp.py in Windows 10, searchhost.py in Windows 11): classic Cortana uses name change events and specific Automation Id's to convey text messages.
 Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in later add-on releases.
 In recent Windows 10 releases, due to Windows Search redesign (which also involve changing executable for Windows Search to searchapp), search box content instead of result details is announced, or if results are announced, they are announced twice.
 * Cortana conversations (cortana.py): similar to classic Cortana, Cortana's responses are announced.
 * Copilot (copilotnative.py): a WebView2 implementation of Microsoft Copilot, live region based textual responses are reported.
 Unlike other aps, an IAccessible (MSAA) event is handled.
-* Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
+* File Explorer (explorer.py): announces window visual state changes such as restore, maximize, and snap.
+This is raised by the Windows shell portion of File Explorer.
-* Microsoft Store (winstore_app.py): just like Settings app, status messages are announced, this time dealing with product downloads such as apps and multimedia content.
+* Microsoft Store (winstore_app.py): status messages are announced, this time dealing with product downloads such as apps and multimedia content.
 This is applicable in Store version 1 (old Windows 10 releases) ae version 2 (Windows 11 and newer Windows 10 releases) does a better job of letting NVDA announce download progress.
 * Notepad (notepad.py): in Windows 11, Notepad is updated through Microsoft Store, thus changes can happen more frequently.
 This is more so with Notepad adopting Windows 11 look and feel, with a problem being inability to announce certain screen content, notably status bar content.
 A specific method is defined inside the app module to let NVDA retrieve status bar content in Windows 11 Notepad.
+* People (peopleapp.py): NVDA will announce first suggestion when looking for a contact.
+Unlike other search fields, there is no controller for event.
+However, the suggestion raises item selected event.
+* Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
+* Voice Access (voiceaccess.py, Windows 11): notifications such as microphone toggle status and dictated text are reported.

 ### Hunting for UIA implementation issues